Why It Matters That Kamala Devi Harris Never Changed Her Name

-Tonight, all eyes will be on Sen. Kamala Harris as she faces Vice President Mike Pence in the vice presidential debate.
+Tonight, all eyes will be on Sen. Kamala Harris as she faces Vice President Mike Pence in the vice-presidential debate.
 As a woman of South Asian descent, seeing her on that stage will be a sweet feeling of belonging and joy for me.
 I was the first South Asian woman to win the title of Miss America in 2014, so Harris and I have at least two things in common: being the first in our fields, and embracing our identity while doing so.
 For me, seeing a name like “Kamala Devi Harris” on the ticket for Vice President means that it is possible to keep the core of our identities and be in positions of power.

 Advertisement

 Harris’ nomination has not gotten such a positive response from everyone, though.
 She has been repeatedly vilified by backers of the xenophobic, anti-immigrant Trump administration.
 Particularly, they have come after her name, like when Fox News host Tucker Carlson deliberately and repeatedly refused to pronounce it accurately even after a guest corrected him on the air. (“Just think like ‘comma,’ and add a ‘la,’” Harris likes to say.)
-By doing this, Carlson and his ilk are “othering” her; making it seem as though Harris doesn’t belong in America — and neither does anyone with a similar name.
+By doing this, Carlson and his ilk are “othering” her; making it seem as though Harris doesn’t belong in America — and neither does anyone with a "different" name.

 This behavior is not unfamiliar to me: I remember the xenophobic and racist comments that came my way the night I became Miss America, representing New York, when I performed a Bollywood dance in a traditional Indian lehenga as part of the talent competition.
 After my win, droves of online trolls called me a “terrorist,” “Miss 7-11,” and “un-American” because of my ethnicity and the color of my skin.

 The type of treatment Harris and I have received is unfortunately nothing new to South Asian people in positions of power: Rep. Pramila Jayapal recently had to correct the pronunciation of her name in a Congressional hearing after a Republican congresswoman repeatedly mispronounced it.
 There seems to be a party divide among South Asian politicians when it comes to who changes their name.
 Former South Carolina Governor and UN Ambassador Nimrata Haley uses her middle name “Nikki.”
 Piyush Jindal, the former governor of Louisiana, was a child when he started going by “Bobby,” after a character in The Brady Bunch, and has further distanced himself from his Indian roots as an adult.
 Haley and Jindal are both Republicans.
 Democratic politicians of South Asian descent like Harris, Jayapal, and Rep. Raja Krishnamoorthi of Illinois, have preferred not to change their names.
-Others, like California Congressman Rohit “Ro” Khanna and Hoboken, NJ, Mayor Ravinder “Ravi” Bhalla use common nicknames.
+Others, like California Congressman Rohit “Ro” Khanna and Hoboken, NJ, Mayor Ravinder “Ravi” Bhalla, use common nicknames.
 Dalip Singh Saud, the first Indian-American to be elected to Congress in 1957, a Democrat, went by his original name.
 This leads me to wonder whether Republicans are more eager to change their names in order to appeal to their core constituents.
 But is that worth sacrificing our identity?

 Advertisement

 Kamala Harris’ first name means “lotus” in Sanskrit and is also another name for the Hindu Goddess Lakshmi, who represents wealth and prosperity.
 Her middle name “Devi” also means “goddess,” and it is the name of the Hindu mother goddess, a nurturing force with a fierce side.
 Both are deeply revered symbols of South Asian culture.
-Her mother Shyamala told the Los Angeles Times in 2004 that she chose Kamala’s name for an auspicious reason: "A culture that worships goddesses produces strong women."
+Harris' mother Shyamala told the Los Angeles Times in 2004 that she chose Kamala’s name for an auspicious reason: "A culture that worships goddesses produces strong women."

 "The symbolism is that the lotus flower sits on water, but never really gets wet,” Harris said about her first name, according to The Washington Post.
 “Its roots are in the mud, meaning it is grounded.
 One must always know where they come from."

-Like her, I have never forgotten where I come from — and I believe that seeing her embrace her heritage will have a profound impact on future generations to come, on our willingness to understand our roots and to celebrate them.
+Like Harris, I have never forgotten where I come from — and I believe that seeing her embrace her heritage will have a profound impact on future generations to come, on our willingness to understand our roots and to celebrate them.
 But it wasn’t always easy for me to internalize this concept.

 Growing up, I rarely found my name on those license-plate name souvenirs in gift shops.
 Yes, “Nina,” which means “attainable” in Sanskrit, is not an uncommon name, but it still stung when I was out of luck.
 And forget about my sister’s name, Meenakshi — or even Meena, as she goes by for short.
 My parents told us that they named us “easy” names for people to pronounce in order to assimilate with American culture, and I hear similar sentiments from a lot of my South Asian friends who take on “Starbucks names” socially.
 My friend Navdeep tells the barista his name is Ricky.
 Samyuktha?
 Sam.
 Radhika?
 Rachel.